gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## takeRight

-Keep only a number of elements from the end of an array, creating a new array.
+Keep only a number of elements from the end of a `ReadonlyArray`, creating a new `ReadonlyArray`.
-`n` must be a natural number
+The input `n` must be a natural number.

 **Signature**